Employer Support Awards

 The Awards are very well received in the business community and the public sector.
 While the award program does not provide any direct financial or commercial gain to employers, it does offer the chance to give employers the formal public recognition they deserve.

-The Employer Support Awards are held in each state and territory and feed into the annual National Employer Support Awards each year.
-The categories are small, medium and large private sector, public sector, Defence public sector, and not-for-profit.
+The Employer Support Awards are held in each state and territory and the categories are small, medium and large private sector, public sector, Defence public sector, and not-for-profit.

 The Awards will be announced across the country in the following regions: